cybertec-postgresql/pgwatch2/pgwatch2/sql/metric_store/README.md

 # Rollout sequence

-First rollout the below files and then the chosen schema type's folder contents or use the according "roll_out_*" files.2
+Pick a storage schema and execute the according "roll_out_*.psql" file via the "psql" CLI tool coming with Postgres, or manually first rollout the below files and then the chosen schema type's folder contents as superuser.

 * "00_schema_base.sql" - schema type and listing of all known "dbname"-s are stored here
 * "01_old_metrics_cleanup_procedures.sql" - used to list all unique dbnames and to delete/drop old metrics by the application (can also be used for manual cleanup).